 In addition to the foregoing efforts, Jason has also worked with a coalition of people and organizations in our State to help strengthen laws and regulations.
 Some examples of work we have done together include:

-- Successfully advocated for stronger regulations and restrictions on strip clubs in Reno (conducted investigation that included interviews with dozen women – a few agreed to provide sworn statements or testified in the presence of a court reporter).
+- Successfully advocated for stronger regulations and restrictions on strip clubs in Reno (conducted investigation that included interviews with a dozen women – a few agreed to provide sworn statements or testified in the presence of a court reporter).

 - Worked with legislators to pass demand-focused legislation, including stronger penalties for Johns and mandatory John school for first-time offenders.

 - Worked to enact revisions to vacature and sealing statute that allows women who have been trafficked to have their criminal record vacated and sealed.

 - Lobbied and assisted with campaigns to repeal laws that permit legal brothels in the State.

 - Assisted legislators with passing a law that increased penalties for “advancing prostitution” so prosecutors can charge a business owner or manager who knowingly forces employees into involuntary servitude and sex trafficking with a Category C felony.
 Also, increases the penalties for individuals (pimps) living off the earnings of a prostitute to a Category C felony where force is used and a Category D felony where it is not.

-As a part of our efforts to change law and policy, Jason formed a political action committee called "End Trafficking and Prostitution," which is used for educational efforts and political activity to end commercial sexual exploitation.
+As a part of the efforts to change law and policy, Jason formed a political action committee called "End Trafficking and Prostitution," which is used for educational efforts and political activity to end commercial sexual exploitation.